 The library is located in the James W. Miller Learning Resources Center and serves all disciplines of the university, along with students, faculty, staff, and community members in Central Minnesota.
 The Miller Center opened in August 2000, providing a state-of-the-art facility for accessing information and technology.

 The James W. Miller Learning Resources Center has more than 235,000 square feet of assignable space and offers an inviting environment to serve all types of academic needs.
 Included in the Miller Center library are more than 750 study tables, each with data and power connections for laptop computers, and wireless Internet access is available throughout the building.
 There are 474 lounge seats, and 16 student study rooms, each equipped with a computer, TV, VCR, and DVD/CD player.
-The NASA Educational Resource Center, the Center for Holocaust and Genocide Education, the Multicultural Resource Center, and the Center for Excellence in Teaching and Learning are also located in the Miller Center.
+The Center for Holocaust and Genocide Education, the Multicultural Resource Center, and the Center for Excellence in Teaching and Learning are also located in the Miller Center.